COVID-19 Self-Test Kit Information and Resources

 Follow the guidance listed in the

-Exposure Action Chart
+Exposure Action Chart, including:

 Also, see the guidance for ending self-isolation and returning to regular activities after COVID-19 infection.
 Students can call the Behavior Concerns and COVID-19 Advice Line (BCCAL) at 512-232-5050, option 2 if they need assistance with isolation.
-Employees who need guidance on isolation and quarantine can contact Occupational Health Program (OHP).
+Employees who need guidance on isolation and quarantine can contact the Occupational Health Program (OHP).

 - If you have UT Select – BCBS of Texas, contact your pharmacy benefits provider, which is Express Scripts.
 Call 1-800-818-0155 or visit www.express-scripts.com/ut.

 - Depending on your coverage, you may be able to order the self-test kits through an in-network pharmacy at no charge or request the kits be mailed to you at no charge.

 - If you have the UT System Student Health Insurance Plan, AcademicBlue, which is a Blue Cross and Blue Shield (BCBS) of Texas plan, your PBM or pharmacy benefit manager is Prime Therapeutics.
 If you have questions, contact Prime Therapeutics at 1-855-457-0007.

 - In pharmacy option - find an in-network pharmacy by visiting the pharmacy resources page.

 - Purchase the kits at the pharmacy counter and ask that they submit the claim to your insurance plan.